Are you battling with sugar cravings night after night? Then consider this underlying cause and how you can easily fix it.

 I had given up dieting as dieting is one of THE main causes of binge eating episodes.
 I fully embraced intuitive, hunger directed eating.
 Yet those frequent cravings and resulting binges simply wouldn’t go away.

 It seemed that no amount of reasoning or willpower was able to conquer this powerful drive.
 Then I found out why – and it made so much sense!

 In this article, I’m going to show you an unexpected cause for sugar cravings at night.
 And how to solve it quickly and easily.

-It was more than a lucky coincidence that I stumbled across the book The Mood Cure by Julia Ross, MD.
+It was more than a lucky coincidence that I stumbled across the book No products found. by Julia Ross, MD.
 I was so desperate for a solution – any solution – that I followed her advice instantly.
 And I couldn’t believe the impact it had on my life.
-It’s been 18 months since and I still consider this day one of the pivotal moments of my life.
+It’s been three years since – and I still consider this day one of the pivotal moments of my life.

-In her book, the author explains how our hormones for sleep, mood, focus, calmness and appetite are being built from proteins.
-The building blocks of proteins, amino acids, are found in our food and then readily transformed into hormones.
-While our body stores amino acids to have a buffer supply for continuous production, external factors like stress can eat into those reserves more quickly than they get replenished.
+In her book, the author explains how our hormones for sleep, mood, focus, calmness, and appetite are made of proteins.
+The building blocks of proteins, amino acids, come from our food.
+Now, the human body stores extra amino acids as a buffer supply.
+Yet external factors like stress can eat into those reserves more quickly than they get replenished.

-Knowing this, you don’t need to be an Einstein to realize how our fast-paced everyday life could mean trouble.
+On that basis, you don’t need to be Einstein to realize: Our fast-paced everyday life can mean trouble.

 Craving chocolate as a safety measure